gplepage/vegas/doc/source/c_fortran.rst

     if __name__ == '__main__':
         main()

-This runs roughly twice as fast as the original.
+This runs roughly twice as fast as the original, and about the same speed as the batch versions of the C code, above.